-A lawyer by training and mother of a 4-month-old daughter, Monica Jahan Bose is an up-and-coming artist whose colorful works reflect her belief that Tokyo is "a very energetic, vibrant city."
+lawyer by training and mother of a 4-monthold daughter, Monica Jahan Bose is an up-and-coming artist whose colorful works reflect her belief that Tokyo is "a very energetic, vibrant city."

 "Color is always an important part of my work," Bose said.
-"I use colors to express myself, and I feel life is very exciting and vibrant and I feel a lot of energy all the time, and color helps me express that energy."
+"I use colors to express myself, and I feel life is very exciting and vibrant and I feel a lot of energy all the time and color helps me express that energy."

 Bose, who teaches environmental law at Temple University's Tokyo campus, talked about her first independent exhibition at the Tokyo American Club's Genkan Gallery.
-The event, which opened this week, runs until March 5.
+The event runs through March 5.

-The exhibition features intersections and other ordinary scenes of the capital between 1996 and 1999.
-She uses acrylic on paper and extremely bright colors.
+The exhibition features intersections and other ordinary scenes of the Japanese capital from 1996 to 1999 in extremely bright colors, all acrylic on